-i took this picture to send it to the landlord’s agent, so she’d understand why i was asking for a couple of shelves in my cupboard. i am worried that my sarees stacked, as you can see almost forty sarees high, will get ruined if i leave them like that. it’s already been two years. i hadn’t meant to write anything. though i have to say, i found the shot interesting.
+i took this picture to send it to the landlord’s agent, so she’d understand why i was asking for a couple of shelves in my cupboard. i am worried that my sarees stacked, as you can see almost forty sarees high, will get ruined if i leave them like that. it’s already been two years. i hadn’t meant to write anything when i took the shot. though i have to say, i found it interesting.

-amitabh bachchan sang the national anthem yesterday at eden gardens before the india pakistan match at the t20 2016 i was told. i didn’t hear him and yet i can’t help but think all the talk about that must have triggered the thought that got me writing.
+amitabh bachchan sang the national anthem yesterday at eden gardens before the india-pakistan match at the t20 2016, i was told. i didn’t hear him and yet i can’t help but think all the talk about it must have triggered the thought that got me writing.

-this morning as i looked at the picture again, the words came to me out of nowhere, “punjab sindh gujarat maratha dravida utkal banga… vindhya himachal yamuna ganga…” i looked at the colourful stacks and my whole country seemed to be sitting right there in the cupboard.
+this morning, as i looked at the picture again, the words came to me out of nowhere, “punjab sindh gujarat maratha dravida utkal banga… vindhya himachal yamuna ganga…” i gazed at the colourful stacks, and my whole country seemed to be sitting right there in the cupboard.

 sarees from all those states named in jana gana mana, and more.